siderolabs/talos/website/content/docs/v1.0/Introduction/getting-started.md

 We need to set the `endpoints` in your `talosconfig`.
-`talosctl` will automatically load balance and fail over among the endpoints, so no external load balancer or DNS abstraction is required (though you are free to use them).
+`talosctl` will automatically load balance and fail over among the endpoints, so no external load balancer or DNS abstraction is required (though you are free to use them, if desired).

 As an example, if the IP addresses of our controlplane nodes are: